-Under normal circumstances, the Fund invests at least 80% of its net assets, plus any borrowings for investment purposes, in securities of emerging market companies and in other instruments, such as shares of exchange-traded funds ("ETFs"), that have economic characteristics similar to such securities.
+Under normal circumstances, the Fund will invest at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities of U.S. companies and in other financial instruments, such as shares of exchange-traded funds ("ETFs"), that have similar economic characteristics to such securities.
 This 80% investment policy can be changed by the Fund upon 60 days' prior written notice to shareholders.
-The Fund may also invest up to 10% of its net assets, measured at the time of purchase, in frontier market countries.
-For this purpose, the Adviser will consider countries classified by Morgan Stanley Capital International ("MSCI") as frontier market countries.
+For purposes of the 80% policy, the Fund may purchase stocks issued by companies of any size, but it typically focuses its investments on large-cap stocks.